-Recently at the PDX International Film Festival, days before the second half was completely canceled, I spoke with one of the keynotes speakers who is a film producer with over 20 years of experience.
+Recently at the PDX International Film Festival, days before the second half was completely canceled, I spoke with one of the keynotes speakers.
+She is a film producer with over 20 years of experience.
 We reflected on the ways in which this pandemic has been affecting the film industry.

-However, the truth is that online conferences never hold the same weight both in networking possibilities and attendee engagement as in-person ones.
+However, the truth is that online conferences never hold the same weight.
+In both networking possibilities and attendee engagement in-person gatherings always feel more engaging.

 Embodied Presence in VR

-Users are left with a memory of physically experiencing events in VR, and this embodied presence could lead to a more rich experience of a virtual conference or event.
+You are left with a memory of having physically experienced the events in VR.
+Therefore, embodied presence leads to a more rich experience of a virtual conference or event.

-This is not a new thing or some far off technology.
-Social VR already very much exists, and large scale events in VR have been happening for some years now.
-Now with the required quarantine, Social VR user numbers are up by a significant amount!
+Social VR already exists, and large scale events in VR have been happening for some years now.
+With the required quarantines and continued social distancing, Social VR user numbers have already increased significantly!

-However, now unlike any other time, we are met with the fact that in-person events may be more and more challenging to conduct – and we don’t know how long this will be true for.
+Now unlike any other time, we are met with the fact that in-person events may be more and more challenging to conduct.
+And we don’t know how long this will be true for.

 Working remotely in VR

 The benefits of VR don’t end at just large scale events level.
-The same principles of embodied presence and virtual meetings directly transfer over to remote working.
+The same principles of ’embodied presence’ transfers over to remote working.

 Top benefits of remote work in VR are:

 - Virtual Reality creates ‘presence’ in a hyper-focused environment.
-Unlike one’s computer, which is full of distractions, VR provides a distraction-free environment for work to take place.
+Unlike one’s computer, which is full of distractions, VR provides a distraction-free work environment.
 This is because the task at hand is all that is visually available.

 - Users feel like they are physically present with fellow employees.
 When immersed in a well done virtual experience, the technology (the headset, etc.) disappears, and the experience itself is all that shines through.
-For example, when you are in a very immersive game, you may forget you are in VR at all, becoming so swept up in the challenge that you walk into your chair or swing your controller at your unsuspecting friend in the room.
+For example, when you are in an immersive game, you may forget you are in VR at all.
+You become so swept up in the challenge that you may accidentally walk into your chair or swing your controller at an unsuspecting friend in the room.
 This same level of presence is created within social experiences.
 Users will feel like they are sharing time and space with other people.

 - VR is especially helpful for projects involving physical objects.
 Since VR is a spatial medium, you and your team can work with physical objects in 3D space rather than on a 2D screen.
 For this reason, even before the coronavirus, many architectural firms have already adopted VR to work remotely on projects.

 - No one gets sick.
 No viruses can be spread in VR.
-Taking extra precautions and keeping people socially isolated for some time is our best option for global health.
-Virtual reality alleviates the pressures of falling behind on work and thus incentivizes staying at home for the time being.
+Taking extra precautions and keeping people socially distanced for some time is our best option for global health.
+Virtual reality alleviates the pressures of falling behind on work.
+It thus incentivizes staying at home for the time being.
 All this while providing people a way to have the social connection they need to thrive.